petabyt/liemoth/README.md

 [Extensive AmbaShell/Ambsh Documentation](ambsh.md)

 ## Autoexec generator
-In gen/, there is some code that generates autoexec.ash files that mess with
+In gen/, there is some code that generates autoexec.ash files that inject
-the camera's memory.
+assembly into the camera's memory.

 ## Other
 - Currently, I'm working with the Activeon DX, but I also have a Gopro Hero 3+.